FREE SHIPPING OVER $70!

 Most people assume that sunspots, also known as liver spots or solar lentigines, only occur with age.
 These are very common with excess sun exposure that occurs over a long period of time and typically develop on the hands and face.
 Age spots are common in adults over 50, but young people can also develop them if they spend too much time in the sun or spend time in tanning beds.

 No matter how old you are, your skin will benefit from an extra dose of antioxidants that enhance skin vibrancy and smooth the appearance of fine lines and wrinkles.
-Step 4: ENHANCE Glow Boost, contains moisturizing oils (like cranberry seed oil and raspberry seed oil) and potent antioxidants, including Vitamin E and CoQ10 to promote the youthful appearance of skin.
+Step 4: GLOW & ENHANCE Facial Boost, contains moisturizing oils (like cranberry seed oil and raspberry seed oil) and potent antioxidants, including Vitamin E and CoQ10 to promote the youthful appearance of skin.

 Myth #4: Hyperpigmentation can only be faded with expensive cosmetic treatments.